isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/music-and-art/all/pasir-ris-primary-fidget-cube.md

 ---
-layout: simple-page
-title: Pasir Ris Primary - Fidget Cube
+title: 'Pasir Ris Primary - Fidget Cube'
 permalink: /pasir-ris-primary-fidget-cube/
-breadcrumb: Pasir Ris Primary - Fidget Cube
+breadcrumb: 'Pasir Ris Primary - Fidget Cube'

 ---

 Pupils to make a fidget cube out of the micro:bit and create a unique output for each of the inputs.